anthelix/anth_blog/_posts/news/2021-07-15-data-standardization.md

   - Consider the impact of non-formatted data on a loss of income, a disruption of business processes, causes of non-useful data, a lower user productivity, a lack of user adoption?
 - Put your strategy into action
 - Maintain standardization
-  - organizations evolve, data too.
+  - Organizations evolve, data too.
 The standardization methods should continue to do the job.